The 8 Singing Voice Types: Find Out Yours Here!

 That’s Vocal Weight.

-Also, if you’re watching these guys sing the same high note, you may see the bass struggling for the high note a bit more than the tenor.
+Also, if you’re watching these groups of singers singing the same high note, you may see the bass and contralto struggling for the high note a bit more than the tenor and soprano.

 Which leads us to tessitura.